 Bayer respects the European legislative process and accepts the 2018 decision of the EU Member States to broadly restrict the use of certain neonicotinoids in agriculture.

-Environmental questions regarding GMO (Genetically Modified Organism) crops.
-Some rating agencies have claimed that GMOs are harmful to the environment and have classified this as very severe controversy.
+Some rating agencies have claimed that GMO (Genetically Modified Organism) crops are harmful to the environment and have classified this as a very severe controversy.
 Here we will separate fact from fiction.

 Farmers of all types, conventional and organic, take measures to prevent unwanted cross pollination.
 The issue of pollen flow has been important to seed companies and scientists for decades.
 Because corn – one of our most important products in our seed portfolio - is an open pollinating plant, it is important to our business to understand how far pollen travels and under what conditions.
 This knowledge translates into best management practices, such as planting at recommended separation distances or timing the planting so that pollination of the two fields occurs at different times1.

 Studies that have been done to-date (cotton in the United States and India, soybeans in the U.S.) find that the introduction of GM crops has not decreased crop diversity2.